 Design for manufacturing & assembly starts with DFA (Design for Assembly ) to reduce part count and then to DFM (design for manufacture).
-Key benefits of DFMA is lower assembly time and related costs such as rework, inventory and cost of fasteners.
-From functional point of view, this means reduced risk of connection failures due to bolt holes, welded and bonded joints.
+The key benefits of DFMA is lower assembly time and related costs such as rework, inventory, and cost of fasteners.
+From a functional point of view, this means reduced risk of connection failures due to bolt holes, welded and bonded joints.

-We use experience coupled with CAD or computer aided design to generate component shapes and assembly configuration.
-Form is generated to meet aesthetics, functionality, assembly, manufacturing and regulatory requirements.
+We use experience coupled with CAD or computer-aided design to generate component shapes and assembly configuration.
+The form is generated to meet aesthetics, functionality, assembly, manufacturing and regulatory requirements.

 Design Evaluation or Analysis

-- Computer aided design for all component, sub-assemblies and main assembly.
+- Computer-aided design for all components, sub-assemblies, and main assembly.

 - BOM (bill of material)